 1. What is Report + Support?

-Anonymous reports help the University to understand the experience of our staff and students.
+Anonymous disclosures help the University to understand the experience of our staff and students.
 They provide information on the range, frequency and sometimes location of incidents.
 There may be patterns of incidents that emerge that provide real insight into the nature of proactive work that may be required.

-It’s important to recognise that reporting with your contact details does not automatically initiate disciplinary action within the University or a report to external services such as the police or another emergency service.
+Disclosing with your contact details does not automatically initiate disciplinary action within the University or a report to external services such as the police or another emergency service.

-This report will remain confidential and the information contained in it will only be passed on to relevant and specifically trained staff members on a strictly need- to- know basis.
+You will be asked what you want to do next and you can discuss your options with the advisor.
+The disclosure will remain confidential and the information contained in it will only be passed on to relevant and specifically trained staff members on a strictly need- to- know basis.
 However, there may be rare situations where confidentiality can’t be kept, but this will be made clear to you at the time.
 An example of this, is if either your safety or that of others is at serious risk.

 If you or the subject of the report are under the age of 18 then we will be unable to keep this confidential.
 For your/their safety, we would need to make a safeguarding referral.